REGISTER EARLY AS SPACES ARE LIMITED IN EACH AGE GROUP !

 How are boys teams formed?

-Teams for ages u7-u8-u9 will be formed primarily on the basis of age, geography and previous experience.
+Teams for 1st, 2nd, and 3rd graders will be formed primarily on the basis of age, geography and previous experience.

-Boys teams for ages u10-u15 will be formed on the basis of coach selection and previous experience.
+Boys' teams for 4th through 8th graders will be formed on the basis of coach selection and previous experience.
 Coaches in these age brackets will provide input regarding team rosters and formation.
 A greater emphasis on competitive ability will be instituted at these levels.
 Beginning players and players new to BVL will be placed on teams appropriate to their past experience level.

 Our overarching goal is to place every player at the level best suited to his experience and athletic ability.
 We believe that our players' personal enjoyment and growth is maximized when they are grouped with players of similar ability levels.